People and Place is Footwork’s programme of support for community innovators, to turn bold ideas into long-term change for their neighbourhoods.

 Feel more connected and hopeful

-As the programme evolves, we’re shaping more ways to facilitate greater trust between community innovators, residents and their local council.
-We’re supporting community innovators to create lasting relationships with these and other local stakeholders, and to lead collaborations that are rooted in shared purpose and transparency, and that drive deeper systemic change.
+As the programme evolves, we’re building ways to facilitate more trust, shared purpose and transparency between community innovators, residents and their local council.
+We’re supporting community innovators to create lasting relationships with these and other local stakeholders, and to lead collaborations that drive systemic change.

 How?